-12.2 Mitigation Monitoring and Reporting Program (MMRP)
+12.2.
+Mitigation Monitoring and Reporting Program (MMRP)

 The California Environmental Quality Act (CEQA) requires that a Lead Agency establish a program to monitor and report on mitigation measures that it has adopted as part of the environmental review process.
-The PCEP team has prepared a MMRP to ensure that mitigation measures identified in the PCEP Environmental Impact Report (EIR) are fully implemented during project implementation.
+The PCEP team has prepared a MMRP to ensure that mitigation measures identified in the PCEP Environmental Impact Report are fully implemented during project implementation.
 PCEP will implement the mitigation measures through its own actions, those of the DB contractor and actions taken in cooperation with other agencies and entities.
 The status of each mitigation measure in the MMRP is included in Appendix G.

-- Environmental compliance monitors were present during project activities (OCS pole foundation installation, OCS pole setting, potholing for utility location, ductbank installation, tree trimming/removal, staging area development, conduit installation, concrete and asphalt demolition, installation of OCS bridge attachments, etc.) occurring in areas that required monitoring.
-The monitoring was conducted in accordance with measures in the MMRP in an effort to minimize potential impacts on sensitive environmental resources. - Tree trimming and removal in Segments 2, 3, and 4. - Noise and vibration monitoring also occurred during project activities, and nonhazardous soil was removed from the right of way (ROW). - Pre-construction surveys for sensitive wildlife ahead of project activities occurred to help ensure no special-status species were impacted during project activities. - Environmentally Sensitive Area (ESA) staking and/or fencing occurred to delineate jurisdictional waterways and other potentially sensitive areas that should be avoided during upcoming construction activities, and wildlife exclusion fencing installation and monitoring occurred adjacent to portions of the alignment designated for wildlife exclusion fencing.
+- Environmental compliance monitors were present during project activities (OCS pole foundation installation, OCS pole setting, potholing for utility location, ductbank installation, tree trimming/removal, staging area development, conduit installation, concrete and asphalt demolition, installation of OCS bridge attachments, directional boring under tracks, etc.) occurring in areas that required monitoring.
+The monitoring was conducted in accordance with measures in the MMRP in an effort to minimize potential impacts on sensitive environmental resources. - Tree trimming and removal in Segments 2, 3, and 4. - Noise and vibration monitoring also occurred during project activities, and nonhazardous soil was removed from the right of way (ROW). - Environmentally Sensitive Area (ESA) staking and/or fencing occurred to delineate jurisdictional waterways and other potentially sensitive areas that should be avoided during upcoming construction activities, and wildlife exclusion fencing installation and monitoring occurred adjacent to portions of the alignment designated for wildlife exclusion fencing.